How to apply for FHA loans

 The first step to getting an FHA home loan is finding an FHA-approved lender.
 The good news is that the majority of banks and mortgage companies offer this type of mortgage, so finding a lender shouldn’t be too difficult.

-You can get FHA financing from banks, mortgage companies, credit unions, and online lenders.
+You can get FHA financing from banks, mortgage brokers, credit unions, and online lenders.
 You can also use our review of the best FHA lenders as a starting point.

 The right lender for you will depend on a few things.
 For instance, if you have a lower credit score, you want to make sure your lender accepts FHA’s minimum of 580 (some lenders set the bar at 600 or higher).